MicrosoftDocs/appcenter-docs/docs/general/azure-subscriptions.md

 ## App Center permissions for the subscription

 App center is added as a contributor to the subscription.
 The Contributor role lets App Center create and manage resources of all types.
-It doesn’t allow us to provide access to resources.
+It doesn’t allow App Center to provide access to resources.

 The Contributor access is used to create billable resources, storage account when the export functionality is used, etc.